Structure Five

 2023: Structure Five and the ‘Great Wall of Brodgar’. (📷 Tom O’Brien)

 This was confirmed in 2021, following the discovery of round-bottomed pottery in the building’s south-western end.
+More round-based pottery was found in the lower deposits of this area over subsequent years.
 This ceramic style generally preceded the appearance of Grooved Ware pottery around 3200BC.

 Structure Five's primary phase.